Kong/kongponents/docs/components/table.md

 - `empty-state` - Slot content to be displayed when empty
 - `error-state` - Slot content to be displayed when in an error state
+- `empty-state-action-icon` - Slot for slotting an icon to be rendered to the left of button text in empty state action button

 <KCard>
   <template #default>